santanam23/employee-tracker/readMe.md

 # Employee Tracker

   ## Description
   This is an employee tracker where one can VIEW, UPDATE, EDIT and Delete employee information.
+Screencastify Link: https://watch.screencastify.com/v/IwvnAvRYN8BvusDCIr4V
   ## Table of Contents
   * [Installation](#installation)